There are so many topics we can explore in a school setting that deeply foster the wellbeing of students and the group environment:

 Understanding our cyclic nature

-In my experience as a mentor for girls, I have seen the many benefits of providing young girls with appropriate information and the positive impact this has had on the them, such as:
+In my experience as a mentor for girls, I have seen the many benefits of providing young girls with appropriate information and the positive impact this has on them, such as:

 Confidence and excitement in becoming a woman